MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M01Lab02_Creating_Queues.md

 ## Scenario

 You are a customer service manager at City Power & Light.
 You need to create queues for the customer service representatives to use for processing cases.
 In this lab, you will create a create multiple queues and add cases to activities to queues.
+This exercise should take approximately 20 minutes to complete.

 ## Exercise 1 – Create Queues